t0mpr1c3/DAKexport/README.md

 A series of experiments will be necessary to discover the stitch codes (Agnes?)

-Tom will make a start on a Python module to perform the obfuscation, which should be straightforward as is simply the reverse of the de-obfuscation done by `DAKimport`.
+Tom will make a start on a Python module to perform the obfuscation, which should be straightforward as it is simply the reverse of the de-obfuscation done by `DAKimport`.

 ## Input